Skip to main content

 • Race or ethnicity of most stops

-• In most cases, was gender known?
+• In most cases, was gender known prior to the stop?

 • What was the primary reason for the stops?